HECVAT Category

 Does your application require access to location or GPS data?

-This question is asking whether your software application or service collects or requires access to a user's physical location data or GPS (Global Positioning System) coordinates.
+At the heart of this is location data: whether your application collects or requires access to a user's physical position or GPS coordinates.
 Location data is considered sensitive personal information because it can reveal patterns about a person's movements, home address, workplace, and other private details.

 Does your application provide separation of duties between security administration, system administration, and standard user functions?